 Our Credit Union offers:

 - Variable Rate Tiered Savings where the interest rate fluctuates with the market.

 - Fixed Rate Non-Redeemable Terms, for terms of 1 to 5 years with a guaranteed rate of return, compounded annually.

 - Index-Linked Deposit

-- Mutual Funds Investments are available to all members of our Credit Union through Credential Asset Management.
-For more information, please contact our Mutual Fund Department.
+- Mutual Funds Investments are available to all members of our Credit Union through Credential Asset Management Inc. For more information, please contact our Credential Asset Management representative.

 Unlimited Deposit Insurance Coverage!

-The combined money you have in eligible RRIF plan is automatically covered in FULL by the Deposit Insurance of Ontario (DICO), with no maximum limit.
-Deposit Insurance is backed by provincial legislation and is part of a comprehensive protection program in all Ontario credit unions.*
+The combined money you have in eligible RRIF plan is automatically covered in FULL by the Financial Services Regulatory Authority of Ontario (FSRA), with no maximum limit.
+Deposit Insurance is backed by provincial legislation and is part of a comprehensive protection program in all Ontario credit unions.